Accused of Possessing, Downloading or Distributing Indecent Images?

 What Will Happen If I Am Investigated?

-Quite often, you will be unaware that you are being investigated for indecent images offences until the police knock at your door.
+You may be unaware that you are being investigated for indecent images offences until the police knock at your door.
 They may arrive with a warrant because of information given to them by an internet provider or in relation to a wider police investigation.

 It is likely that your computer and other devices may be seized for analysis by the police, and any evidence found could be used to form a case against you.
 It is possible for the police to recover images even if you have deleted them.
 Your equipment will be held until the investigation is over.
 Should any indecent images be found on any of your devices, the police can apply to have them destroyed.